TOLOSAT/flight-software/gen/README.md

 The build type makefiles are at the heart of the project.
 They are responsible for retrieving the source files and compiling them with the appropriate rules.
 There is a generic build file that takes care of the linking phase and calls the other build makefiles.
 Then, there are makefiles for the core, OS, middlewares, and HALs.
 Each of these makefiles is quite similar: 1.
 It retrieves the necessary flags (CFLAGS, INCFLAGS, VERSION_FLAGS) 2.
 It lists the source files 3.
 It compiles the source files into object files.
 There may be a fourth step to generate a library (useful for the HAL and middlewares).

-## Configuration Files
+## Generation Files

-The last type of files in the conf folder are configuration files.
+The last type of files in the gen folder are generation files.
 These files allow the flight software to be configured mainly using header files with define statements.
 We also have linker script files which are currently located here but will likely be moved to the BSP (Board Support Package) folder.